AluBhorta/UCSPy-Engine/README.md

 7. Instructors have minimum credit load requirements.

+8. The Theory Section and the corresponding Lab Section of a Course (if any) should be taken by the same Instructor.

 NOTE:

 - institutions can and should adjust the penalties to their needs.
-- the Lab course should should be directly after its corresponding Theory course in the `courses.csv` schedule_param
+- the Lab course should be directly after its corresponding Theory course in the `courses.csv` schedule_param

 ### The Output